Category Archives: Holy Days

 What do we do with this?

 You might be connected to a church that observes Holy Week.
 Get involved.
 Go to all the meetings.
-If you are not connected, research who observes these days in your area and join them; it is all one Church, one history, one story even if people cordone off territory for themselves.
+If you are not connected, research who observes these days in your area and join them; it is all one Church, one history, one story even if people cordon off territory for themselves.
 Many churches have Maundy Thursday and Good Friday observances.
 The Catholics may include a Stations of the Cross liturgy on Friday.
 The Orthodox churches are known for their Easter vigils.

-Don’t be afriad to create your own journey through the week with Jesus.
+Don’t be afraid to create your own journey through the week with Jesus.
 The way he took his own journey in spite of the pressure to stay safe is an example for all of us.
 Read the portions of the Bible above and imagine how you can get involved and involve your family and friends.
 Here are some ideas:

 • Monday: Overturn some tables.
 This might be a good day to protest: Pray in front of an oppressive institution or statue.
 Have a letter-writing exercise after dinner.